Punch & Stamp Presses

 Both involve manufacturing a part by applying pressure, but stamping only manipulates the shape of the metal, while punching cuts out pieces from the sheet of metal.
 The stamping process can actually include punching at the end, or the metal can simply be pressed to deform it without breaking it away from the rest of the sheet.

 As mentioned above, there are different kinds of stamp presses and punch presses, including mechanical, hydraulic, and CNC machines.
-The latter is often used for precise cutting or punching, while mechanic or hydraulic presses with dies are used for stamping metal into shapes.
+The latter is often used for precise cutting or punching, while hydraulic or mechanical punch presses with dies are used for stamping metal into shapes.
 While stamp presses and punch presses are the same on the surface, they can be categorised according to the power source and mechanism, the frame type, or the number of rams, slides, or dies.